Building a Design Strategy for Your Business - THE ULTIMATE GUIDE

-This article discusses how design can benefit your firm, from generation of new product ideas and new product development to sharpening your strategy.
+This article discusses how design can benefit your firm, from the generation of new product ideas and new product development to sharpen your strategy.
 It also details the key stages of a good design process, and how you can manage the design process and quantify its outcome (success).

 Design is an evidence-backed and repeatable problem-solving protocol that any professional or business can employ to boost performance and efficiency.

 It combines critical and creative thinking in a manner that allows ideas to be organized and analyzed, decisions to be reached, processes to be enhanced, and knowledge to be acquired.
 Business design is a mindset that focuses on finding solutions to problems.
 To illustrate the power of design in boosting performance, consider Apple, the epitome of a design-driven business, it has hit a market capitalization of more than $570 billion, bigger than Switzerland’s GDP.
 Steve Jobs built Apple on ideals of beauty in form, innovation, and simplicity, and Apple almost failed when these ideals were abandoned.

 Effective design improves a company’s bottom line.
 Businesses that view design as integral are 200% more likely to grow than businesses that don’t (The Value of Design FactFinder Report, 2007).
 If your business has been ignoring the value of good design, then you are missing a crucial competitive front.
 Applied systematically across your business, design gives the following benefits: